Sylvain Tesson: Travels and writing

 Raphaël Personnaz and Jean Dujardin have played main characters in film adaptations of Tesson's autobiographical books.

 On the night of 21 to 22 August 2014, Tesson fell from the roof of a chalet in Chamonix which made him suffer four skull fractures and put him in a coma.
 He survived and woke up, but was left paralysed on the right half of his face.
 The accident made him decide to cross France on foot, which became the subject of his travel book On the Wandering Paths (2016).
 The book is the basis for the 2023 film On the Wandering Paths, starring Jean Dujardin.

 Tesson has written two installments of the radio programme and book series Un été avec.
 He wrote Un été avec Homère about Homer in 2017 and Un été avec Rimbaud about Arthur Rimbaud in 2020.

 The Art of Patience came into being when the wildlife photographer Vincent Munier invited Tesson to Tibet to seek out snow leopards.
 It is Tesson's book about this experience and gave him the 2019 Prix Renaudot.
 Munier's and Tesson's quest for snow leopards is also the subject of the film The Velvet Queen (2021), which received the César Award for Best Documentary Film.

+Three of Tesson's books have been adapted into comics by Virgile Dureuil: The Consolations of the Forest in 2019, Berezina in 2021 and L'Axe du loup in 2023.